Bell's Inequalities Revisited

 Nonlocality, which states that when one electron is measured the other complies at distance, then cannot refer to the colors measured.

-Nonlocality must then refer to the fact that the statistics do not coincide to the expected outcome; non locality is a byproduct of unexplained statistics and vanishes with Equation 2.
+Nonlocality must then refer to the fact that quantum statistics, which are correct, do not coincide to the expected local (and wrong) outcome used by Bell; non locality is a byproduct of unexplained statistics and vanishes with Equation 2.

 Bell's inequalities revisited